 7. The problem: You are worried about the chemicals in dryer sheets, but you don’t want staticky laundry.

 The solution: Replace dryer sheets with wool dryer balls or homemade reusable dryer sheets.

-Recipes for homemade reusable dryer sheets are plentiful on Pinterest and around the blogosphere.
-Here’s an easy one to try: Add one-half cup vinegar and eight drops essential oil (whatever scent you like) to a resealable container or jar and mix.
+Recipes for homemade reusable dryer sheets are plentiful on Pinterest.
+Here’s an easy one to try: Add one-half cup of vinegar and eight drops of essential oil (whatever scent you like) to a resealable container or jar and mix.
 Next, add pieces of cloth to the solution.
 You can use cut-up T-shirts, washcloths, whatever you have on hand.
 Close your container and use these in place of regular dryer sheets.

-The problem: Cotton rounds and cotton balls are useful for makeup removal and facial cleansing, but they add up fast in the trash can.
+8. The problem: Cotton rounds and cotton balls are useful for removing makeup and cleaning your face, but they add up fast in the trash can.

 The solution: Replace disposables with reusable cloth pads for facial cleansing jobs.

-These are from Etsy Shop Her Tiny Mind are made of organic cotton, and you can even order a washing bag to go with them.
-Or, try Lamazuna Lingettes Organic Reusable Makeup Remover Pads, made of an ultra-absorbent fabric so all you need to do is wet them with water to remove makeup.
+These cloth pads from Etsy Shop Fenit Line are made of cotton, extra large in size and come with a washing bag.
+Or, try Lamazuna Lingettes Organic Reusable Makeup Remover Pads, made of an ultra absorbent fabric so all you need to do is wet them with water to remove makeup.

-stylish bags from the Etsy shop RKEM designs are made of cotton fabric with a water-resistant interior that is food safe.
-And they offer many designs to choose from.
-Or, check out this set of three cloth, zipper bags from Yummi Pouch on Amazon.
+Try stylish bags made of cotton fabric with a water-resistant interior that is food-safe.
+They come in three sizes and offer many designs to choose from.
+Or, check out this set of cloth zipper bags from Bumkins on Amazon.

-The problem: You know those disposable K-Cups aren’t good for the environment, but they are so darn convenient!
+10. The problem: You know those disposable K-Cups aren’t good for the environment, but they are sooooo handy!